spongeym/my-cv/README.md

-# my-cv
+# Steve Malcolm's CV

-This is my professional CV.
+This is my online professional CV.
+It's been built using AWS & ReactJS.